RaspberryPiFoundation/sense-hat-curriculum/en-GB/tightrope/index.md

 	![screenshot](images/tightrope-set-pixel.png)

-+ Test you code, and you should now see your character in the top-left of the screen.
++ Test your code, and you should now see your character in the top-left of the screen.

 	![screenshot](images/tightrope-final.png)